I hated both of my arm tattoos. I tried several home solutions to remove them before doing laser. I'm sharing my experience and my results.

 I started using these a few days after getting the tree tattoo.

-At only 10% this might not even work well enough to see any sort of change, but you never know.
-I started putting it on the tree tattoo as well to try and lighten it.
+At only 10%, it was probably not strong enough for me to see any sort of change, but I also put it on the tree tattoo as well to try and lighten it.

-This contains emblica which has the same effect as hydroquinone which is a skin lightener.
-Emblica is safer to use.
-I am fairly certain that some of the official tattoo removing creams contain emblica.
-This process could also take some time as results may not show for weeks after you begin.
+This is a skin-lightening product that contains emblica, which has the same effect as hydroquinone (a skin lightener), but emblica is safer to use.
+I am fairly certain that some of the official tattoo removal creams contain emblica.
+This process took some time as results did not show for weeks after I began.

 I started with those two products while I was still researching other options.
-Exfoliating with glycolic acid and lightening with emblica seemed like a good start, but I would not be seeing fast results.
-I would need a much higher dose of glycolic acid to see fast results.
+Exfoliating with glycolic acid and lightening with emblica seemed like a good start, but I did not see fast results.
+I needed a much higher dose of glycolic acid to see fast results.
 I went shopping again, but I continued to use these products.